-2015 is a year of Bowley anniversaries – 120 years since his first lecture at LSE, 100 years since his appointment as Professor of Statistics and 80 years since his retirement in 1935.
+2015 is a year of Bowley anniversaries, writes LSE Archivist Sue Donnelly.
+It is 120 years since his first lecture at LSE, 100 years since his appointment as Professor of Statistics and 80 years since his retirement in 1935.

 Arthur Bowley was born in Bristol in 1869.
 Aged two when his father James Bowley died he was brought up by his mother, Maria Johnson, and a supportive extended family.
 In 1879 he entered Christ’s Hospital eventually specialising in mathematics and receiving annual prizes.
 In 1888 went to Trinity College Cambridge with a scholarship in mathematics, apparently destined to be a mathematics teacher.
 Bowley’s burgeoning interest in social conditions – reading Fabian Society pamphlets and subscribing to the Economic Journal – encouraged his interest in the developing discipline of statistics.